-Michigan Christian Junior College has achieved a reputable educational standing.
+As a recently established college Michigan Christian has achieved a reputable educational standing.
 The Board of Directors, Administration and Faculty are dedicated to leading the institution to the highest goals possible.
 Present achievements are noted.

-- o Michigan Christian College has membership in the American Association of Junior Colleges. - Michigan Christian College has membership in the Michigan Association of Junior and Community Colleges. - Michigan Christian College has the approval of the State Department of Public Instruction. - o Michigan Christian College has been approved by the State Approving Agency of the Department of Public Instruction of the State of Michigan for the education of veterans of World War II as provided by the "G.I.
+- Michigan Christian College has membership in the American Association of Junior Colleges. - Michigan Christian College has membership in the Michigan Association of Junior and Community Colleges. - Michigan Christian College has the approval of the State Department of Public Instruction. - Michigan Christian College has been approved by the State Approving Agency of the Department of Public Instruction of the State of Michigan for the education of veterans of World War II as provided by the "G.I.
 Bill of Rights."
-Public Laws 16 and 346, and for the Korean Veterans under Public Law 550. - Michigan Christian College has been approved by the U.S. Department of Justice, Immigration and Naturalization Service, for the training of foreign students. - o Michigan Christian College participates in the National Defense Education Act and has loan funds from the Federal government from this source to make to students. - o Michigan Christian College has the approval of the U.S. Department of Health, Education and Welfare.
+Public Laws 16 and 346, and for the Korean Veterans under Public Law 550. - Michigan Christian College has been approved by the U. S. Department of Justice, Immigration and Naturalization Service, for the training of foreign students. - Michigan Christian College participates in the National Defense Education Act and has loan funds from the Federal government from this source to make to students.